 I am a Research Associate for the Oxford Martin School's (OMS) Programme on Collective Responsibility for Infectious Disease and a Junior Research Fellow at Wolfson College.
-Based at Oxford’s Wellcome Unit for the History of Medicine, my research addresses the global history of antibiotic use, resistance, and regulation and the implications of history for current antibiotic governance.
-Submitted in 2015, my dissertation Pyrrhic Progress – Antibiotics in Western Food Production (1949-2015) (under contract with Rutgers University Press) studied the history of agricultural antibiotic use in the US and UK and was awarded the 2016 Dev Family Prize for the best thesis in the history of medicine.
+Based at the Wellcome Unit for the History of Medicine, my research addresses the global history of antibiotic use, resistance, and regulation and the implications of history for current antibiotic governance.
+My dissertation Pyrrhic Progress – Antibiotics in Western Food Production (1949-2015) was awarded Oxford’s 2016 Dev Family Prize for the best thesis in the history of medicine.
 A monograph based on the dissertation will appear with Rutgers University Press in early 2019.
-Between 2015 and 2017, I also worked as a co-curator for the Museum of the History of Science’s (MHS) special exhibition Back from the Dead – Demystifying Antibiotics (Nov 2016 – May 2017), which explored the history and current challenges of antibiotic development and bacterial resistance (AMR).
+Between 2015 and 2017, I also worked as a co-curator for the Museum of the History of Science’s (MHS) special exhibition Back from the Dead – Demystifying Antibiotics (Nov 2016 – May 2017, 50,000 visitors), which explored the history and current challenges of antibiotic development and bacterial resistance (AMR).
 For our collaboration on Back from the Dead, the OMS and MHS were jointly awarded the Vice Chancellor’s Public Engagement with Research Projects Award in 2017.
 In 2017, I also advised on Al Smith’s dystopian AMR-themed radio drama ‘Culture’ (BBC Radio 4, ca. 1,000,000 listeners, commended at BBC 2018 Audio Drama Awards.)

 History of antibiotic use, resistance, and regulation

 Bacteriophage and phage-typing